Is it time to fall out of love with universities?

 We should be designing education which is genuinely about “lifetime learning”, not sorting people for life at 18 by whether and which university they attended.
 And the sooner the better.

 Alison Wolf is a cross-bench peer in the UK parliament and professor of public sector management at King’s College London.
-She is due to speak at the annual Tasc (Think Tank for Action on Social Change) lecture on December 5th.
 This article is written in a personal capacity.